 Many different factors have been brought forward as possible contributors to falling DUI arrests and charges in the state.
 These include the rise of ride-sharing, breath test issues, difficulties in detecting marijuana impairment and changes in driver behavior.

 Also, this time of the year, it can be important to note that the holiday season can see particularly aggressive DUI enforcement efforts by police.
-One wonders what the DUI arrest and charge numbers will end up looking like in Newark and the rest of the state this holiday season.
+One wonders what the DUI arrest and charge numbers will end up looking like in Middlesex and the rest of the state this holiday season.

 Being arrested and charged with DUI in the state can have major impacts on a person.
 A conviction on such charges can lead to serious penalties.
 So, what defense steps a person takes in the face of such charges matters greatly.